benjaminpmd/vManager/README.md

 ## Description

-This project is carried out within the framework of the 3rd year of computer license at CY Cergy Paris University.
+This project is carried out for the 3rd year of computer license at CY Cergy Paris University.
 The objective of the latter is the design and production of a vcf and ics file reader.
 The application works in two ways, the first in the command line allows you to view and export a contact book or a calendar.
 The second version with a graphical interface offers the same options as the first, but also the possibility of modifying contacts and calendar items as well as viewing exported files.

 ## Features